merely-useful/py-rse/index.md

 -   We want to be able to easily test install and uninstall our package, without affecting the entire Python environment.
--   We want to answer problems people have with our package with something more helpful than "I don't know, it works for me".
+-   We want to answer problems people have with our package with something more helpful than "I don't know, it works for me."
     By installing and running our package in a completely empty environment, we can ensure that we're not accidentally relying on other packages being installed.

 We can manage virtual environments using [`conda`][conda] (Appendix \@ref(anaconda)).
 To create a new virtual environment called `pyzipf` we run `conda create`,\index{virtual environment (in Python)!creating}
-specifying the environment's name with the `-n` or `--name` flag and including `pip` and our current version of python in the new environment:
+specifying the environment's name with the `-n` or `--name` flag and including `pip` and our current version of Python in the new environment:

 ```bash
 $ conda create -n pyzipf pip python=3.7.6